ionutboangiu/docs/docs/tutorial.rst

          /usr/share/cgrates/tutorials/osips_native/cgrates/etc/init.d/cgrates start

 .. note::
-   In case of OpenSIPS, CGRateS has to be started first since the dependency is reversed.
+   If you have chosen OpenSIPS, CGRateS has to be started first since the dependency is reversed.

 Loading **CGRateS** Tariff Plans